mendozagioo/cactu/README.md

 # Cactu

-### A CSS library to help us to create webs easily
+### A SASS library to create webs easily

-Cactu is a CSS library created to help any developer to create web pages very quickly and an easy way
+Cactu is a SASS library created to help any developer to create web pages very quickly and an easy way

 ## Installation

-Add this line to your application's Gemfile:
+Add this into Gemfile:

     gem 'cactu'